NPSaulo/markdown-site/public/raw/index.md

 ## Blog Posts (16)

-- **[How to setup WorkOS](/raw/how-to-setup-workos.md)** - Step-by-step guide to configure WorkOS AuthKit authentication for your markdown blog dashboard.
+- **[How to setup WorkOS with Markdown Sync](/raw/how-to-setup-workos.md)** - Step-by-step guide to configure WorkOS AuthKit authentication for your markdown blog dashboard.
 WorkOS is optional and can be enabled in siteConfig.ts.
   - Date: 2025-12-29 | Reading time: 10 min read | Tags: workos, authentication, tutorial, dashboard
 - **[How to use the Markdown sync dashboard](/raw/how-to-use-the-markdown-sync-dashboard.md)** - Learn how to use the dashboard at /dashboard to manage content, configure your site, and sync markdown files without leaving your browser.
   - Date: 2025-12-29 | Reading time: 8 min read | Tags: dashboard, tutorial, content-management